Sollace/Jumping-Castle/README.md

 }
 ```

 That's all you need!
-The serialVersionId can be any number you want, but it has to be unique, and any fields marked with @Expose will be transmitted and made available on the recieving end.
+Any fields marked with @Expose will be transmitted and made available on the recieving end.

 Now how do you _handle_ these messages?